Support for Osaka Prefecture's Carbon-Neutral Technology Development and Implementation Project

 Support for Cyclic Utilization of Forests

 In recent years, the abandonment of artificial forests planted for timber production has become a serious social issue.
-In light of this, MUFG made donations (60 million yen in total) to the Lifestyle Research Institute of Forests, which is engaged in forest conservation activities as part of our efforts to promote the cyclic utilization of forest resources.
+In light of this, MUFG made donations to the Lifestyle Research Institute of Forests, which is engaged in forest conservation activities as part of our efforts to promote the cyclic utilization of forest resources.
 This is a process in which trees are planted, grown, harvested, used, and planted again.
 Approximately 3,000 employees participated in volunteer activities to create educational puzzles using thinned wood.
 The finished puzzles were donated to kindergartens and other children's facilities.

 MUFG, in collaboration with the organization, has also started planting forests in Nose, Osaka, planting sawtooth oak trees and trees of chestnuts.
-Oak tree are used as materials for sawtooth oak charcoal, a traditional industry in the region and trees of chestnuts are a specialty product there.
+Oak trees are used as materials for sawtooth oak charcoal, a traditional industry in the region and trees of chestnuts are a specialty product there.

 To leave bountiful forests for the next generation, we will continue to support forest conservation activities, including tree planting, thinning, and the use of thinned wood.